turingschool-examples/viewing_party/README.md

 ### About this Project

-Viewing party is an application in which users can explore movie options and create a viewing party event for the user and friend's.
+This application is used to search for movies by title, or discover new movies by top-rated, then create "Viewing Parties" with friends who are also users of the application.

-## Deployment
+### Deployment
   - App is hosted on [Heroku](https://limitless-castle-72832.herokuapp.com/)

-## Authors
+### Authors
   - **Logan Riffell** - [GitHub](https://github.com/coreycartercodes)
   - **Corey Carter** - [GitHub](https://github.com/lkriffell)

-## Versions
+### Versions

 - Ruby 2.5.3
 - Rails 5.2.4.3

 Example wireframes to follow are found [here](https://backend.turing.io/module3/projects/viewing_party/wireframes)

-# Viewing Party

-This application is used to search for movies by title, or discover new movies by top-rated, then create "Viewing Parties" with friends who are also users of the application.

 ## Summary